 Dr Hussey-Smith teaches studio and theory courses with a focus on praxis.
 She is interested in how documentary and other social practices contribute to civil dialogue and partnerships.
 She has spent several years developing pedagogical approaches for community-oriented art education projects that centre community knowledge/s and causes.

-She teaches across documentary, research methods and contexts (Honours), socially engaged art, and partnered projects.
+She teaches photography theory and practice, research methods and contexts (Honours), critical documentary studies, socially engaged art, and partnered projects.

-She has designed, written and delivered a number of undergraduate and honours courses and specialisations including:
+Kelly has designed, written and delivered several undergraduate and honours courses and specialisations, including:

 Picturing Power